michaeldmcqueen/resources.gmt.com-website/_workcamp_resources/5-helpful-resources/frequently-asked-questions.md

 * Due to liability, under-aged participants will be sent home at their own expense (NO babies or any children under the required age).
 * Only registered participants are permitted at the lodging facility and on the project sites.
 * No special skills are required.
-* 19 or 20 year-olds are welcome to attend as participants\!
+* 19 or 20 year-olds are welcome to attend as participants!
 Remember that only those that are 21 or older will be considered “adults” at camp and count in your 1 adult to 5 youth required ratio.

 ---